srlabs/phink/README.md

 ![Dashboard GIF](assets/dashboard.gif)

-> ⚠️ This project is actively under development with new features and improvements being made regularly.
-Contributions
-> and feedback are welcome!

 For documentation, visit our [**documentation site here**](https://srlabs.github.io/phink/).
 If you have any question, feedback, features suggestion, join our [Discord](https://discord.gg/gAahQMGE).